-If you’re thinking about a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers available, according to the U.S. Bureau of Labor Statistics, which estimates careers in this field will grow by 13 percent by 2028.
+If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will expand by 13 percent by 2028.

-There are several reasons why these jobs are increasing so quickly.
-One is homeowners using government rebates to get more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
-Lastly, there’s the red-hot real estate market and a property shortage that’s driven a bump in new construction homes.
+There are a couple of reasons why these careers are increasing so fast.
+One is homeowners tapping into government refunds to upgrade to more energy-efficient comfort systems.
+Then there’s the ban on R-22 Freon® refrigerants, which impacts old equipment.
+In conclusion, there’s the red-hot housing market and a house shortage that’s driven an increase in new construction houses.

-A HVAC technician is an individual who repairs, installs and maintains heating and cooling systems.
-Most work with both homeowners and business owners.
-And, most important, you’ll be skilled with:
+An HVAC technician is a person who services, installs and maintains heating and cooling equipment.
+Most serve both homeowners and business owners.
+And, most important, you’ll be skilled in:

 - Air conditioners